raeesmghl/sheryians-coding-school/12-codecademy-problems/README.md

 Let’s start with the tables that many of us had to memorize in school.
 Can you print a table that contains all the answers to the multiplication tables from 1 through 10?

 ---

+## 3. Create a length converter function
+Creating a function is a skill that’ll be useful in many settings, and as you progress, you’ll be working on much more complicated functions than this one.
+But a function that converts units of measure can be pretty handy in multiple professions and industries.

+Let’s start with a conversion from kilometers to miles.
+The function should include the input in kilometers and return the answer in miles.

+---